priyachaney/SeleniumFrameworkDesign/README.md

 - **Base Page Class**: Provides common functionality for all page classes.
 - **TestNG Configuration**: XML file to configure and run the test suite.

+## Report
+The test results can be reviewed in the TestNG reports generated after running the test suite.
+TestNG provides detailed HTML and XML reports, including test execution status, passed/failed tests, and error messages if any.

+Reports are generated in the test-output directory

 ## Setup

 ### Prerequisites